MicrosoftDocs/Viva/Viva/connections/viva-connections-overview.md

 ## Branding
-Matching your company or organizational brand is integral to your employee’s connection with your company's values and goals.
+Matching your organizational brand is integral to your employee’s connection with your company's values and goals.
 The branding you apply in Teams to the Viva Connections app – including your logo and colors – is automatically applied to the mobile app.
 For information on how to apply your branding in an app, see [customize apps in Microsoft Teams](/microsoftteams/customize-apps).

 ## Localization
 Viva Connections is available in most major languages used in Microsoft 365.
-[Learn more about how to set up the Viva Connections mobile experience in a specific language](/sharepoint/viva-connections-language).
+[Learn more about how to set up the Viva Connections mobile experience in a specific language](/sharepoint/viva-connections-language) and [how to create a Dashboard in more than one language](create-multilingual-dashboard.md).

    - **Dashboard:** content can be set by Dashboard authors to support multiple languages.
    - **Feed:** the content will be available in the format in which it was authored and SharePoint news posts will display author-translated posts in the user’s preferred language.